Royal College Intramural Grant Program

 Applications must include at least one Royal College employee, educator or other paid contractor.
 The involvement of the Royal College employee, educator or contractor in the development of the idea, application and planned engagement in the project will require explicit description.
 Joint [Royal College staff / affiliate / educator and external applicant(s)] applications are possible and could include one or more departments, disciplines or faculties of medicine.

-Involvement of the Royal College affiliate must be supported by a letter detailing the nature and scope of the work related to the application.
+Involvement of the Royal College affiliate must be supported by a letter detailing the nature and scope of the work and their contribution to the related application.

 Exceptionally, when applications are received by non-standing committee members whose role(s) may place them in perceived/real conflict of interest (e.g. active member of a committee closely aligned with the project or product under adjudication) eligibility to apply will be approved only following review and consideration by members of the Intramural Grant Funding Committee.